Please follow all regulations set out by the Government regarding COVID-19. More information can be found here.

 View on the Meewasin map

-The Cameco Meewasin Skating Rink @Nutrien Plaza is open to pre-registered skaters this season from Wednesday – Sunday, from 1 pm – 8 pm!
+(Currently Closed) The Cameco Meewasin Skating Rink @Nutrien Plaza is open to pre-registered skaters this season from Wednesday – Sunday, from 1 pm – 8 pm!

 Click here for more information about COVID-19 protocols in place at the Meewasin Rink for the season, or register for your 45 minute skate time here!
-The site will be closed December 25th, 28th and 29th, 2020 for the holidays.

 The Cameco Meewasin Skating Rink @Nutrien Plaza is officially open for the season!